bordoley/reactive-js/docs/interfaces/rx.FlowableObservableLike.md

 • `Readonly` **[\_\_\_FlowableObservableLike\_isPaused]**: [`MulticastObservableLike`](rx.MulticastObservableLike.md)<`boolean`\>

-Reactive property indicating if the stream is paused or not.
+Reactive property indicating if the observable is paused or not.

 ## Methods